César Franck

 In 1859, he became titular organist at the church Sainte-Clotilde, a position he retained for the rest of his life.
 He became professor at the Paris Conservatoire in 1872; he took French nationality, a requirement of the appointment.
 After acquiring the professorship, Franck wrote several pieces that have entered the standard classical repertoire, including symphonic, chamber, and keyboard works for pipe organ and piano.
 As a teacher and composer he had a vast following of composers and other musicians.
-His pupils included Ernest Chausson, Vincent d'Indy, Henri Duparc, Guillaume Lekeu, Albert Renaud, Charles Tournemire and Louis Vierne.
+His pupils included Ernest Chausson, Vincent d'Indy, Henri Duparc, Guillaume Lekeu, Albert Renaud, Charles Tournemire, Gabriel Pierné and Louis Vierne.

-His best known works include Symphony in D minor, the Violin Sonata and a setting of the Panis angelicus.
+His best known works include the Symphony in D minor, the Violin Sonata and a setting of the Panis angelicus.